Jeremy R. PaulDean and Professor of Law

 Fax: (617) 373-8793

 Dean Paul is a fellow of the American Bar Foundation and the Connecticut Bar Foundation.
 He serves as co-editor of the Association of American Law School’s Journal of Legal Education and the SSRN Journal on Legal Education.
-He is also a member of the Curriculum Committee of the Association of American Law Schools and the OSCAR (Online System for Clerkship Application and Review) Working Group, which is focused on streamlining federal law clerk and appellate staff attorney hiring.
+He is also a member of the OSCAR (Online System for Clerkship Application and Review) Working Group that advises the U.S. Judicial Conference on the federal clerkship application process.

 Fields of Expertise